AbbeyWiz/WhiteboxGhost/README.md

 Full documentation is available at <http://docs.ghost.org>.

+### AdminRoot branch

+This branch provides the ability to configure the location of the admin pages in Ghost.
+See the discussion of this feature in the issue tracker of the official project: https://github.com/TryGhost/Ghost/issues/1150#issuecomment-31474290.

+This was "scratch an itch" implementation, but overall I think it is preferable to paramaterize routes in the application versus hardcoding them.

+To set the location of the admin pages, simply set "adminRoot" in the configuration file to a path without a trailing space.
+For instance:
+`
+{
+...
+adminRoot: '/dashboard';
+...
+}
+`

 ## Getting Involved

 Want to report a bug, request a feature, or help us build or translate Ghost?
 Check out our in depth guide to [Contributing to Ghost](https://github.com/TryGhost/Ghost/blob/master/CONTRIBUTING.md).
 We need all the help we can get!
 You can also join in with our [community](https://github.com/TryGhost/Ghost#community) to keep up-to-date and meet other Ghosters.